-What reasons are there to use Next.js for my next project or even considering to learn it.
+What reasons are there to use Next.js for your next project or even considering to learn it?

 Next.js supports static site generation and server-side rendering.
 Static generation is fast because all web application pages have been pre-rendered, cached, and served over a CDN.

 Server-side rendering is fast as the server handling the request, but on request, these pages are already built on the server rather than being built on the client side.

 In Next.js, most features you get come with zero configuration as they are inbuilt.
 For example, the page routing is where you do not need to write any code to create a route in your app.

 Easily Create Your Own Back-End